Boy mascot company commander

 By the time the columns had reached Circular Quay, many in the column had peeled off to wet dry throats at hotels.
 The remaining marchers were turned back at the turnstiles at the Manly ferry wharf.
 They then headed up Macquarie St., passing the Conservatorium.
 Here they stopped for a smoko resting at the Domain Garden Gates.

 Once rested — it was going to be at least an 8 hour day, after all — they invaded a nearby pub.
 But were soon ejected by the constabulary (once support had arrived from the police HQ across the road.)

 Other strikers proceeded to the Evening News demanding the newspaper change their advertising poster from ‘Riot At Liverpool’ to ‘Strike at Liverpool’, and issue an apology6 Their windows were smashed.

 The “strike” descended into a maelstrom of civil disorder throughout the day.

 Groups joined up with new arrivals, making their way through inner-city neighborhoods, up side alleys and along major thoroughfares such as Cleveland and Shepherd streets in Chippendale, and Glebe Point Road off Broadway.

 Italians, Greeks, Chinese and locals who owned grocery stalls, seafood and “oyster bars” closed shutters and removed wares from shop-front windows.

-The German Club in Phillip Street was set upon and had windows broken.
+The German Club in Phillip St. was set upon and had windows broken.
 German-owned or named businesses were also targeted.
-One individual was caught looting in Hunter Street.
-He was “souveniring” a box of imported cigars from a tobacconist’s (“Kleisdorff’s”) broken storefront window.
+One individual was collared in Hunter St. in front of broken storefront window.
+The alleged looter was in possession of a box of imported cigars from ‘Kleisdorff’s’ tobacconist’s.

 …motor cars, motor bicycles, lorries, drays, on all of these the men deposited themselves without as much as ‘with your leave.’
 However in the majority of cases it was tolerated.7